anthony-wss/red-black-tree/README.md

 # red-black-tree
 implement rbtree with c

+The folder problem is for generating test cases.

 ## 5 properties of red black tree
 1. Enery node is either red or black
 2. The root is black